MinecraftU/mcu-curriculum/sequence_3/section_4.md

 end
 ```

-This block of code takes agruments and check to make sure there are 3 of them, and that all are numbers greater than 1.
+This block of code takes arguments and checks to make sure there are 3 of them, and that all are numbers greater than 1.
 If they aren't, it prints a line that tells the user how to run the program.

 Now, we take the three arguments and assign them to the correct variables.